viniciusmuller/brilho/README.md

 # Brilho 🌟
-Brilho is a fast application that converts markdown files to Anki questions.
+Brilho is a fast application that converts markdown files to Anki cards.

 # Setup